-The Group assesses prospective hedge effectiveness by comparing the changes in fair value of the hedged item resulting from p39 ANNUAL REPORT 2019 movements in the benchmark interest rate with the changes in fair value of the interest rate swaps used to hedge the exposure.
+The Group assesses prospective hedge effectiveness by comparing the changes in fair value of the hedged item resulting from movements in the benchmark interest rate with the changes in fair value of the interest rate swaps used to hedge the exposure.
 The Group determines the hedge ratio by comparing the notional of the derivative with the principal of the debt issued or the bond asset purchased, or the loan granted.